Seasonal affective disorder

 - Sudden decrease in school performance

-- Loss of interest in activities that were previously pleasurable
+- Loss of interest in activities that were previously found as pleasurable

 - Unusual irritability